XanJan/XanJan/README.md

 - 🌱 I’m currently learning **React and Game development mostly in Unity but also Godot**

-- 🦖I am currently the IT Administrator at T-RAX, a student association at Chalmers University of Technology.
-In this role, I maintain the IT systems we use, including our website.
+- 🦖 I was then IT Administrator at T-RAX 2024/2025, a student association at Chalmers University of Technology.
+In this role, I maintain the IT systems we use, including our website

+- I am currently doing a summer intership at Volvo Group in Gothenburg, in this role I am working with developing an internal AI system for the developers.

 <p align="left">
 </p>